 I'm fairly new to the professional mix/master scene.
 Currently I don't have much experience, but I have the education and knowledge to deliver a quality of work that some pros can't match.
 I've mixed a ton of stuff for free for people on Reddit.
 Here are some of my qualifications:

 -Trained with Micheal White, a mixing engineer with 30 years of experience, a master who's worked with Whitney Houston, Mick Jaeger, and hundreds of other professional artists.

 -Read extensively on mixing, some of the books I've studied: "The Art of Mixing" by David Gibson, "The Mixing Engineer's Handbook" by Bobby Owsinki, and many others.

--Keep up with the latest software; I mix on Pro Tools & Ableton, I have the Waves Mercury Bundle, Izotope 7, Steven Slate Rack, Fabfilter Pack, etc. I have the right tools for the job.
+-Keep up with the latest software; I mix on Pro Tools & Ableton, I have Izotope's I9N3, the Slate Plugins, the Fabfilter Pack, etc. I have the right tools for the job.

--I've been producing and mixing for several years.
+-I've been producing and mixing for ~10 years.
 I am just beginning to get into the professional scene.